huggingface/blog/evaluation-structured-outputs.md

 1. Varying the number of “shots” or examples used in the prompt (n*-shot*)
 2. Varying the order of those shots (*shot order*, specified by a *shot seed*)

-For number 2 with a given n-shot we are only shuffling the same *n* examples.
+For point 2, with a given n-shot we are only shuffling the same *n* examples.
 This means that all shuffles of a 1-shot prompt are the same.
 This is done to avoid conflating the *format* of a prompt with the *information* it contains.
 Clearly a 5-shot prompt contains more information than a 1-shot prompt, but every shuffling of a 5-shot prompt contains the same examples, only in a different order.

 ## Initial Exploration: GSM8K 1-8 shot prompting